Jose K. Mani: Rajya Sabha

-As Chairman of Kerala Congress (M)
+As chairman of Kerala Congress (M)

-After the death of KEC(M) chairman K.M Mani, a power struggle erupted in the party between Jose K. Mani faction and P. J. Joseph faction.
-The Election Commission intervened and ruled in favor of Jose K Mani.
-Later, the faction led by P.J Joseph merged with Kerala Congress and faction led by Jose K Mani elected K.M Mani's son Jose K Mani as the Chairman of Kerala Congress (M).
+After the death of KEC(M) chairman K. M. Mani, a power struggle erupted in the party between Jose K. Mani faction and P. J. Joseph faction.
+The Election Commission intervened and ruled in favor of Jose K. Mani.
+Later, the faction led by P. J. Joseph merged with Kerala Congress and faction led by Jose K. Mani elected K. M. Mani's son Jose K. Mani as the Chairman of Kerala Congress (M).

 Expulsion from UDF

-After the death of KM Mani, as per a previous agreement, UDF asked the Mani faction to give up the post of Kottayam District Panchayat presidency which they dismissed.
+After the death of K. M. Mani, UDF asked the Mani faction to give up the post of Kottayam District Panchayat presidency which they dismissed, as per a previous agreement.
 UDF expelled KEC(M) from the alliance on 30 June 2020 citing the District Panchayat presidency dispute.
-Later, Jose K. Mani and his party KEC(M), joined the LDF(Kerala) in October 2020.
+Later, Jose K. Mani and his party KEC(M), joined the LDF alliance in October 2020.

-With Left Democratic Front (2020-Present)
+With Left Democratic Front (2020–present)

 Kerala Congress (M) joined hands with the LDF for the 2020 Kerala local elections held in December and also for the 2021 Kerala Legislative Assembly election.
-It is alleged that KC(M) allowed a CPI(M) party member to contest as a KEC(M) candidate in the Piravom (State Assembly constituency).
-During the 2021 Kerala Legislative Assembly election, Jose K. Mani was defeated from Pala constituency for more than 15,000 votes to the UDF candidate Mani C. Kappan.
+It is alleged that KC(M) allowed a CPI(M) party member to contest as a KEC(M) candidate in the Piravom Assembly constituency.
+During the 2021 Kerala Legislative Assembly election, Jose K. Mani was defeated from the Pala constituency for more than 15,000 votes to the UDF candidate Mani C. Kappan.

 Personal life

 Jose K. Mani was born in a Syrian Catholic family to K. M. Mani and Kuttiyama on 29 May 1965 in Pala, Kerala.
-Jose did his schooling at St. Thomas Primary School, Pala and Montfort School, Yercaud, where South Indian actor Vikram was his classmate.
+Mani did his schooling at St. Thomas Primary School, Pala and Montfort School, Yercaud, where Indian actor Vikram was his classmate.
 He attended Loyola College, Chennai for his undergraduate degree in B.Com and then graduated with a M.B.A from PSG College of Arts and Science, Coimbatore.